-Mt.
+Our of respect for the varying ages and backgrounds of our campers, Mt.
 Gilead is a bikini free zone!
 We ask parents to send their daughters to camp with a one-piece bathing suit or tankini.

 Bullying at school, bed-wetting, recent divorce or loss of a loved one.

 We understand that there can be concerns from parents regarding recent emotional stress at home, or fears of embarrassing situations at camp.
 For this reason we have online forms available to parents during the registration process.
-This gives you the option to prepare our staff and potentially your child’s counselor (with permission) for your camper’s week here at camp.
+This gives you the option to prepare our staff and potentially your child’s counselor (with parent permission) for your camper’s week here at camp.
 Our staff are trained to not only let your child have a great week, but to protect and encourage your child in areas where it’s most needed.
-This is a benefit of having a highly selected staff combined with a smaller sized camp.
+This is a benefit of having a highly selected staff combined with a smaller to medium sized camp.
 We will work with you on setting up the right situation for your camper in regards to potentially embarrassing situations.
 No one is bullied at Mt.
 Gilead, and we strive to encourage every camper to be herself.

 Do boys work at camp?